jeremiah-shaulov/office_spirit_mysql/README.md

 }
 ```
 - `dsn` - Default Data Source Name for this pool.
-- `maxConns` - (number, default `250`) Limit the number of simultaneous connections in this pool.
-When reached `pool.haveSlots()` returns false, and new connection requests will wait.
 - `maxConnsWaitQueue` - (number, default 50) When `maxConns` exceeded, new connection requests will enter waiting queue (like backlog).
 This is the queue maximum size.
 - `onLoadFile` - Handler for `LOAD DATA LOCAL INFILE` query.
 - `onBeforeCommit` - Callback that will be called every time a transaction is about to be committed.